uranusjr/django-mosql/README.rst

 ::

-    SELECT fruit.*, MIN(price) as minprice GROUP BY kind ORDER BY kind DESC
+    SELECT fruit.*, MIN(price) as minprice FROM fruit GROUP BY kind ORDER BY kind DESC

 Of course, this won't be of much use if we can only do things Django's ORM can.
 With Django MoSQL, you can achieve many funky things, like::